DavidHuerta11/Photography-Site/README.md

 ## Problems faced

-The main problem faced was creating the design so that the layout would change after hitting a width of 1235px.
+The main problem faced was creating the design so that the layout would change and still look neat after hitting a width of 1235px.